 Karsten Wenzlaff is the founder of the Institute of Communications for Social Media (ikosom), a Berlin-based research facility for new forms of electronic technology.
-He has received an MPhil in International Relations with a thesis on international financial regulation from the University of Cambridge.
-Currently he is a lecturer and Phd Student at the University of Hamburg at the Chair of Digital Markets.
+He has received an MPhil in International Relations with a thesis on international financial regulation from the University of Cambridge (UK).

 His research focus is Alternative Finance, FinTech and Crowdfunding, in particularly Civic Crowdfunding and Corporate Crowdfunding.
 He teaches undergradates and conducts his research at the University of Hamburg at the Chair for Digital Markets.
 He is also a research affiliate with the Cambridge Centre for Alternative Finance at the Judge Business School and the European Centre for Alternative Finance at the University of Utrecht.
 Karsten also teaches Master Students at the University for Applied Sciences in Bremen and FinTech Regulators in the Executive Education Program on Fintech and Regulatory Innovation of the Judge Business School.